manik1848/next-mav/src/documentation/getServerSideProps/README.md

 ## Introduction:

 Server-Side Rendering (SSR) is a technique used in Next.js to render pages on the server side, sending fully rendered HTML pages to the client.
-This can improve performance and SEO by providing search engines with fully rendered content.

 ## Implementation: